eddyerburgh/vue-unit-test-perf-comparison/README.md

 ## Results

-Currently Jest is the fastest.
-Mainly because it utilizes caching more effectively than mocha-webpack.
+Currently tape is the fastest.

 AVA is by far the slowest.
 This is because the [current suggested method](https://github.com/avajs/ava/blob/master/docs/recipes/precompiling-with-webpack.md) does not utilize caching.
 If caching was added, it would be comparable to Jest.